ciarloj/Climate-Records-processor/README.md

 sub.sh is the main tool needed to run the entire sequence, and multuple statistics (but this can be personalized)

 Additional tools are available in the tools directory.
+The NCL scripts that plot spatial maps are configured to recognise RegCM and REMO model data, as well as any data used in the analysis of Giorgi & Ciarlo (submitted) and follow-up studies.

 ## References